 NBA power forward/center who was drafted first overall in 2012 and spent his first seven NBA seasons with the New Orleans Hornets before a 2019 trade sent him to the Los Angeles Lakers.
 He won his first NBA championship with the Lakers in 2020.

 He began his high school career at Perspectives Charter School as a guard, standing at 6'0" his freshman year.
 A growth spurt over the next three years enabled him to become a unique forward, standing around 6'8" with guard-like quickness.
-He'd reached about 6'10" by the time he began his career at Kentucky.
+He'd reached about 6'10" by the time he began his college career at the University of Kentucky.

 He was raised with two sisters, Antoinette and Lesha.

 He was teammates with Kobe Bryant on the Olympic gold-medal winning U.S. basketball team in 2012.